 Regardless of the social and political response, the history and associated data suggests that, yes, women leaders by and large acted first, and made bold and wildly unpopular decisions to shut down life as we knew it in the face of an invisible (and still largely speculative) “enemy”.
 And at first glance, I (like many others) chalked this phenomenon up to the “people-skills” of women and their ability to engender trust through more naturally empathic communication.
 But as I found out after digging a bit deeper, there is much more to the story.

-And in the meantime, comment below: Do you agree with the basic premise of this Blog series?
-And if so, why do YOU think women leaders have excelled during the COVID-19 crisis?
+In the meantime, comment below: Do you agree with the basic premise of this 4-Part Blog series?
+And if so (and even if NOT), why do YOU think women leaders have excelled during the COVID-19 crisis?
 We’d love to hear from all of you!